danfitz/gitbookReads/dont-make-me-think-revisited-a-common-sense-approach-to-web-usability.md

 **_Highlight_**

+> All of us who work on Web sites have one thing in common—we’re also Web users.
+And like all Web users, we tend to have strong feelings about what we like and don’t like about Web sites. *(50.00000%)*

+**_Highlight_**

 >
 >  I usually call these endless discussions “religious debates,” because they have a lot in common with most discussions of religion and politics: They consist largely of people expressing strongly held personal beliefs about things that can’t be proven *(50.00000%)*